martinbean/martinbean.dev/_posts/2013-04-24-building-a-blog-with-jekyll.md

 ---
-excerpt: I’ve re-build my website using Jekyll and share with you how.
+excerpt: I’ve re-built my website using Jekyll, and share with you how.
-layout: post
-nav: blog
 title: Building a blog with Jekyll
+twitter_card_image: /img/posts/2013-04-24-building-a-blog-with-jekyll/hello-world.png
+twitter_card_type: summary_large_image
 ---
 <p class="lead">Although I initially started writing this site in <a href="http://php.net/" rel="external">PHP</a>, I grew bored and realised that what may seem simple and elegant in your head never ends that way when you started coding.
   Therefore, I stopped and re-analysed what I wanted to do: I wanted to display posts in a template that I had created; no clutter that comes with an off-the-shelf platform like <a href="http://wordpress.org/" rel="external nofollow">WordPress</a>.</p>